ninoseki/sbom-workshop/docs/lectures/why_runtime_sbom_is_better.md

 - Runtime SBOM:
   - Types: `Runtime`
   - Def.: SBOM based on a running process
-  - Notes: `Deployed` can be said as a near-runtime SBOM
+  - Note: `Deployed` can be said as a near-runtime SBOM

 ## Why runtime SBOM is better